Physics of Aberration rather than Special Relativity

 We suppose that the Earth is uniformly moving with velocity {\bf v} with respect to the solar system.
 For simplicity, let the origins of the coordinates of the Earth and the solar system be coincident at time $t=0$, at which time the star emits a pulse of light.
 If this pulse of light reaches the solar system at a time $t$, the propagation paths of the light to the solar system and the Earth are respectively given by $R=ct$ and $R'=c't$.
 Let $x$ and $x'$ be the respective projections of $R$ and $R'$ along the direction of {\bf v}.
-Then the geometric figure of the aberration of starlight gives
+By the Pythagoras theorem, then, the geometric figure of aberration gives us the expression

-The Bradley observation of the aberration of starlight suggests taking $c't$ as a fourth coordinate in place of $ct'$ as used in the Lorentz condition.
-The fact that the geometric figure of the aberration of starlight draws the covariant equation of coordinates seems to me to form the background for the point of view that the physics of special relativity has its origin in the aberration of starlight.
-Physically, the solar system in the discussion of aberration should be understood as the retarded position of the Earth.
+The general form of expression for aberration stands in contrast with the Lorentz condition which led to the transformation equations.
+It suggests taking $c't$ in place of $ct'$ as used in the Lorentz condition.
+They can be illustrated by the geometry of the Pythagoras theorem.
+In form, they correspond to an orthogonal transformation in a four-dimensional space consisting of the path of propagation of light and the three coordinates of space.
+It is important to notice their difference.

+The aberration of starlight shows the simultaneous arrival of light signals starting from the star at the two points $x$ and $x'$ in relative motion.
+The effect gives a physical interpretation for the four-dimensional space, which includes the observation in the description of motion.
+The Lorentz condition finds its explanation in a spreading spherical wave with time, which starts from the star and reaches the point $x$ at time $t$ and the point $x'$ at time $t'$.
+In the covariant form this gives the fourth coordinate as time.
+But it is given for the length of the path of propagation of light in terms of time.
+The Lorentz condition is a geometric relation.
+It has no physical bearing on a relative motion of the two points.
+With this very reason, the Lorentz transformation equations turn out to be the result of an ill-conceived marriage.